The Tools We Use

 "Everyday, everywhere, children lay their dreams at our feet and we must tread softly."

 - Sir Ken Robinson

-The Alithia Learning community has been inspired to open their minds to the possibilities outside of the current education paradigm by books edited by Vincent Nolan, chairman of the Synectics Education Initiative (SEI).
+The Alithia Learning community has been inspired to open their minds to a new way of supporting positive childhood development by books edited by Vincent Nolan, chairman of the Synectics Education Initiative (SEI).

 The Alithia journey began when Talula Huges worked for the Synectics Education Initiative, a UK charity founded by her grandfather, Vincent Nolan, which introduced innovative problem-solving tools and positive communication techniques into the education system.
 These tools, which were originally developed for use in the business world, create a unique, trusting environment where collaboration and creative thinking flourishes.

 Talula was raised with this way of thinking and interacting, with her mother trained as a Synectics Communication Facilitator and holding a Masters in Creative Arts Therapy.
 It is often quoted that these techniques go beyond what we think of as communication and become a way of approaching life.
 These holistic, yet scientific, tools paired with teachings from an indigenous perspective by a close family friend, gave Talula a deeper understanding of connection, culture, purpose and learning from a young age.

 Talula has spent many years following the latest research in brain development, learning and initiatives within the education system world-wide, and assessing which approaches work and why.